wkurzius/textbook-notes/syllabi/prob-and-stats-syllabus.md

 ## Text and Resources

-We will use the book [Introductory Statistics 2e](https://openstax.org/details/books/introductory-statistics-2e) provided by OpenStax.
-This is an online and free to use textbook, with a PDF version available alongside the web version.
+We will use the book [*Statistics*](https://openstax.org/details/books/introductory-statistics-2e), a high school level textbook provided by OpenStax.
+This is an online and free-to-use textbook, with a PDF version available alongside the web version.

 Outside of that, I recommend Khan Academy as a first stop for any extra practice.
 They have their own [Statistics & Probability](https://www.khanacademy.org/math/statistics-probability) course that that's good for extra practice.